-10.1 Further relevant background documents / information may be provided to potential suppliers as set out below, as an Annex to this RFP and/or by way of the issue of additional documents / links to additional information / documents.

-10.2 The following additional documentation / information is provided as part of this RFP
+- 10.1 Further relevant background documents / information may be provided to potential suppliers as set out below, as an Annex to this RFP and/or by way of the issue of additional documents / links to additional information / documents.
+Where no such information / documents are provided, this Section of the RFP will not apply. - 10.2 The following additional documentation / information is provided as part of this RFP: